-Generic Name: chlorpheniramine, hydrocodone, and phenylephrine (KLOR fe NEER a meen, HYE droe KOE done, FEN il EFF rin)
+Generic name: chlorpheniramine, hydrocodone, and phenylephrine (KLOR fe NEER a meen, HYE droe KOE done, FEN il EFF rin)

-Brand Name: B-Tuss, De-Chlor HC, DroTuss-CP, Hydron CP, Hydro-PC II, Poly-Tussin HD, Relasin-HC, Triant-HC, Z-Cof HC
+Brand name: B-Tuss, De-Chlor HC, DroTuss-CP, Hydron CP, Hydro-PC II, Poly-Tussin HD, Relasin-HC, Triant-HC, Z-Cof HC

-What is Hydron CP (chlorpheniramine, hydrocodone, and phenylephrine)?
+What is Hydron CP?

-Chlorpheniramine, hydrocodone, and phenylephrine may also be used for purposes not listed in this medication guide.
+Hydron CP may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.
+You should not use this medicine if you are allergic to chlorpheniramine, hydrocodone, or phenylephrine.

-Do not use this medicine if you have taken an MAO inhibitor in the past 14 days.
+Do not use this medicine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, and tranylcypromine.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 To make sure this medicine is safe for you, tell your doctor if you have:

-asthma, COPD, sleep apnea, or other breathing disorder;
+asthma, COPD, bronchitis, or other breathing disorders;

-a thyroid disorder;
+a thyroid disorder; or

-It is not known whether this medicine will harm an unborn baby.
 If you use hydrocodone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.

-How should I take this medicine?
+How should I take Hydron CP?

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Store at room temperature away from moisture and heat.
+Do not freeze.

-Keep track of the amount of medicine used from each new bottle.
+Keep track of your medicine.
 Hydrocodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 What happens if I miss a dose?

-Since this medicine is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
+Since Hydron CP is taken when needed, you may not be on a dosing schedule.
 Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

-What should I avoid while taking this medicine?
+What should I avoid while taking Hydron CP?

-This medicine side effects
+Hydron CP side effects

-Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medicine and call your doctor at once if you have:
+Stop taking this medicine and call your doctor at once if you have:

-little or no urinating; or
+little or no urination.